How do you improve on 50 straight quarters of profitability?

 The only Eagle Scout at Nice & Company, he has camped many nights in the office while working on accounts such as Matchbox, Tyco R/C, Hot Wheels, Kinkos, Epson and Blue Shield.

-After a year traveling the globe with his wife Alejandra, we managed to lure him back to manage Crystal Geyser, Jelly Belly, Jive Software and the Freebirds account along with their social media programs.
+After a year traveling the globe with his wife Alejandra, we managed to lure him back to manage Crystal Geyser, Jelly Belly, Aristocrat and the Freebirds account along with their social media programs.

-When he’s not being “out energized” by his 3-year old daughter Celeste, he can be found fronting his band MCM in Austin at SXSW and various SF gigs.
+When he’s not being “out energized” by his 5-year old daughter Celeste, he can be found fronting his band MCM in Austin at SXSW and various SF gigs.

 Doug makes great creative happen.
-He comes to Nice & Company from R+R Partners where he created campaigns for the Las Vegas Convention and Visitors Authority which significantly increased travel to Las Vegas as both a tourism and business destination.
-The proud owner of a Cannes Lion, Clio, National Addys, and a shelf full of other awards, Doug has driven sales and produced award winning work for Microsoft, Sanyo, Mercedes-Benz, BMW, Suzuki Automotive/Motorcycles, Acura, Honda, Fiat, Chrysler, Dodge, Hyundai, KIA, and Blue Cross Blue Shield.
+He comes to Nice & Company from R+R Partners where he created campaigns for the Las Vegas Convention and Visitors Authority.
+The proud owner of a Cannes Lion, a National ADDY award, a Clio and a shelf full of other awards, he has driven sales and produced award-winning work for Microsoft, Sanyo, Mercedes-Benz, BMW, Suzuki Automotive/Motorcycles, Acura, Honda, Fiat, Chrysler, Dodge, Hyundai, KIA and Blue Cross Blue Shield.

 Jenn resides in the East Bay with her recording artist husband Logan, whom she is quite fond of, almost as much as their irresistible French bulldog, Ozzy.